Manaslu Circuit Trek

 Trek to Jagat from Machha Khola

 We cross over Machha Khola and head upstream to the tiny village of Khorla Bensi and the hot springs at Tatopani.
 The whole valley here becomes steeper to the limits till the route to cross then switches to the left bank by a suspension bridge.
 The trekking trail is quite exposed and challenging in some places.
 After a short section of forest trail, we reach a single teahouse at Doban.
-Above Doban village, the Budi Gandaki descends with some notable flowing of rapids.
-Beyond this hard steep section, the River is much more placid, meandering across a wide gravel bank, and from Lauri, we will cross the river by crossing a suspension bridge, and then climb on a high trail to the fields of Jagat.

 Meals included: Breakfast, Lunch, Dinner